 An hour and a half car ride, or less than 60 minutes by train, the seaside resort town of Brighton is just 47 miles (75 km) south of London.
 You can even get a birds-eye-view of the coast by visiting the British Airways i360, where a futuristic glass pod takes you up 450 ft (138m) to enjoy the views.
 You’ll also find the oriental-style architecture of the Royal Pavilion, the amusement park rides and concessions of Brighton Palace Pier, and can soak in some history and culture at the Brighton Museum and Art Gallery.
+If your feeling adventurous, head 30 minutes down the coast to explore the Seven Sisters Cliffs.
 Don’t miss the Queers and Piers LGBT+ History Tour while visiting the city.
 Essentially everywhere in the city is gay-friendly, and people will certainly not bat an eyelid at same-sex couples holding hands.
 All in all, traveling to Brighton as an LGBT person is extremely easy.

 Transportation & Airport Transfer

 Gatwick is the closest major airport to Brighton and consists of a north and south terminal.
 You can take the Southern and Thameslink train service to Brighton’s station.
 However, be sure that your ticket matches the train line as it’s easy to get on the wrong one and face penalties.
 Gatwick also has its own taxi service to Brighton that takes about 45 minutes but is much pricier than public transit.
 A much more affordable option is the National Express coach bus to take you into town.
 Book private Gatwick airport transfer →